 - Our induction training for staff and students includes a clear explanation of health and safety issues so that all adults are able to adhere to our policy and understand their shared responsibility for health and safety.
-The induction training consists of getting the staff or student to read the policies online and discussing the full set of policies; the health and safety officer then takes them through the building pointing out health and safety equipment, fire exits, kitchen rules, etc. She/he also discusses techniques for the safe lifting of children and reminds new staff that potentially dangerous substances are to be kept in a locked cupboard under the sink in the kitchen, and in the locked storeroom where the children are not allowed access, or on high shelves which the children cannot reach. - Parents of new children are encouraged to read our Policies regarding Health and safety issues.
-This explains our procedure in the daily life of the Nursery - As necessary, health and safety training are included in the annual training plans of staff, and health and safety is discussed regularly at staff meetings. - We have a no smoking and vaping policy. - Children are made aware of health and safety issues through discussions, planned activities and routines.
+The induction training consists of getting the staff or student to read the policies online and discussing the full set of policies; the health and safety officer then takes them through the building pointing out health and safety equipment, fire exits, kitchen rules, etc. She/he also discusses techniques for the safe lifting of children and reminds new staff that potentially dangerous substances are to be kept in a locked cupboard under the sink in the kitchen, and in the locked storeroom where the children are not allowed access, or on high shelves which the children cannot reach. - Health and safety issues are explained to the parents of new children so that they understand the part played by these issues in the daily life of the Nursery. - As necessary, health and safety training are included in the annual training plans of staff, and health and safety is discussed regularly at staff meetings. - We have a no smoking policy. - Children are made aware of health and safety issues through discussions, planned activities and routines.